 Walk into any gym nowadays, and you’re just as likely to hear the rattling of a shaker bottle as the clanking of weights.
-Powders, bars and other supplements have become so ingrained in our culture that it’s hard to imagine not following up a great workout with a shake of some sort (and sometimes even mid-workout).
-Protein powder is, in many ways, leading the supplement charge.
-Created by various sources — from whey to soy to pea — and popping up everywhere from GNC’s to neighborhood grocery stores, the popular supplement has cemented its place in our minds and in our diets.
+Powders, bars and other supplements have become so ingrained in workout culture that it’s hard to imagine not following up a great workout with a shake of some sort (and sometimes even mid-workout).
+And protein powder, specifically, is leading the charge.
+Created by various sources — from whey to soy to pea — the popular supplement has cemented its place in our minds, our diets and even our local grocery stores.

-Regardless of whether you’re an elite athlete or just a weekend warrior, chances are you have a tub of protein powder sitting somewhere in your house.
-At the very least, you’ve gulped down a shake at one point or another — maybe even a smoothie.
-But do you really know what’s inside your protein powder or how it should be used to give you the biggest advantage and best results?
-To help you more effectively decide how, when and if you should use this supplement, we created this beginner guide, answering the most popular questions about protein powder.
+If you’re an elite athlete or just a weekend warrior, chances are you have a tub of protein powder sitting somewhere in your house.
+And if not, maybe you’ve gulped down a shake or smoothie at some point.
+But do you really know what’s inside your protein powder?
+And do you know how use it to get the best results?
+To help you more effectively decide how, when and if you should use this supplement, we created this beginner guide.
+Here’s how the most popular questions about protein powder shake out.

 Protein Powder Primer: The Why’s and What’s